bergie/create/README.md

 * Running workflows (approval, etc.) for content items
 * Browsing and reverting content history
 * Easy rebranding of the interface with some CSS
+* Can be used as-is, or as a toolkit for a custom CMS UI

 ## Integrating Create with your CMS